RationAI/xopat/plugins/README.md

 ### Must do's
 - A plugin must define on global scope its instance in a variable named after `id` from `includes.json`.
+    - e.g. `var myAwesomePluginId = new MyAwesomePlugin(...);`
-- A plugin must attach it's instance into `PLUGINS.each.[plugin id]` object as a key `instance`
+- A plugin must attach it's instance into `PLUGINS.each[plugin id]` object as a key `instance`.
+    - e.g. `PLUGINS.each['myAwesomePluginId'].instance = this;` in constructor
-- A pluing must attach HTML elements only using.... or append to a global `body` tag.
+- A plugin must attach HTML elements only using functions from `PLUGINS` global variable described below, or append directly to a global `body` tag.

 ### Global interface
 Since `HTML` files and `js` scripts work a lot with global scope, we define several functions and variables for plugins to